udacity/reactnd-project-myreads-starter/README.md

 getAll()
 ```

-* Returns a Promise which resolves to a JSON object containing a collection of book objects.
+* getAll() is responsible to return a promise with a collection of books (the ones which are supposed to be in the bookshelf)
-* This collection represents the books currently in the bookshelves in your app.

 ### `update`